-The subordinated notes also require that upon the occurrence of a change of control (as defined in the indenture), the holders of the notes have the right to require us to repurchase the notes at a price equal to 101% of the original aggregate principal amount, together with accrued and unpaid interest, if any, to the date of repurchase.
+The subordinated notes also require that upon the occurrence of a change of control (as defined in the indenture), the holders of the notes have the right to require us to repurchase the notes at a price equal to

+101% of the original aggregate principal amount, together with accrued and unpaid interest, if any, to the date of repurchase.
 If we did not comply with this repurchase obligation, this would trigger an event of default under our senior credit facilities.

 Sales of Equity Securities.
 During 1998, we issued 260,000 shares of our Series A preferred stock at \$1,000 per share, resulting in aggregate proceeds of \$260.0 million.
-Dividends on our Series A preferred stock accrue on a quarterly basis, at the rate of \$37.50 per annum, per share, and are currently paid in additional shares of Series A preferred stock because of restrictive provisions of our senior credit facilities.
-Beginning in 2003, we will be required to pay the dividends in cash.
-Under the terms of our senior credit facilities, we do not currently have the ability to comply with this requirement.
-If we are not able to amend the terms of the senior credit facilities or the Series A preferred stock, both the payment and the non-payment of dividends on the Series A preferred stock would trigger an event of default under the senior credit facilities.
-This in turn would trigger an event of default under the subordinated notes if indebtedness under the senior credit facilities were accelerated.
-This would likely result in a material adverse effect on our financial condition.
+Dividends on our Series A preferred stock accrue on a quarterly basis, at the rate of \$37.50 per annum, per share, and are currently paid in additional shares of Series A preferred stock because of restrictive provisions in our senior credit facilities.
+Beginning in August 2003, we will be required to pay the dividends in cash and may do so under our senior credit facilities so long as we are not in default.